Lorrust/monolog/README.md

 # Monolog
 An online support solo chat template built with React.
-* You can type messages and send them to the conversation through EventListeners.
+* You can type and send messages through EventListeners.